 The Plague Window in Eyam church commemorates the selfless bravery of the village in 1666

 The original population of the village is uncertain with estimates from 350 to 800.
 What is certain is that they paid a high price with 260 deaths.
 Families had to bury their own dead to prevent cross-infection.
 One woman buried six children, two on the same day.
 However, the plague went no further than that small town.
-Their bravery had been successful.
+Their bravery had been achieved its aim.

 We were unduly slow to curtail public meetings and sporting events.
 An example was the Cheltenham Festival on 13th March 2020, when a quarter of a million people came together for a race meeting.
 Young people, in particular, did not seem to appreciate that the rules of not mixing applied to them too.
 When lockdown was eased in the Spring, many people flocked to beauty spots and tourist points where numbers were often in excess of what would have been seen in a normal year.
 People went to the seaside but when they saw how crowded it was, they did not turn around and go home.
 There were vast numbers at airports and stations.
 Much of this is personal irresponsibility.